 Supermarine Spitfire Mk IX

 There is very little reserved parking on the airport itself.
-The vast majority of drivers, including everyone who has not reserved a space, will be directed to an off-site free car park with a free shuttle bus to the airport.
+The vast majority of drivers will be directed to an off-site free car park with a free shuttle bus to the airport.

 There may be special services to the show.
 See the show's 'getting there' page and local coach service providers for any details.